JerryLead/SparkInternals/markdown/english/1-Overview.md

   - Stage 0 has 100 ResultTask
   - Each task computes flatMap, generating FlatMappedRDD, then executes the action (`count()`), count the record number in each partition.
 For example in partition 99 there's only 9 records.
   - Since `pairs1` is instructed to be cached, the tasks will cache the partitions of FlatMappedRDD inside the executor's memory space.
-  - After the tasks' execution, drive collects the results of tasks and sum them up
+  - After the tasks' execution, drive collects the results of tasks and sums them up
   - Job 0 completes

 The second job is triggered by `pairs1.groupByKey(numReducers).count`: